project-cemetery/land-lord/README.md

 For markup use [pug](https://pugjs.org/), just write code in `./src/index.pug`.
 All styles will be processed with [PostCSS](https://postcss.org).
 All scripts will be processed with [esbuild](https://esbuild.github.io).

 Warning!
 This template is for very small landing pages.
-Therefore, all scripts and styles will be inlined into the HTML.
+Therefore, all scripts and styles will be inlined into the HTML by default.
+You can disable it.

 ### Widgets